narasimhan-me/EngineO.ai/IMPLEMENTATION_PLAN.md

 ---

 # PHASE 17 — Automation, Workflow & Social Media Integration (Feature Set H + Social)

+**Updated Scope:**
+This phase is effectively the **Social & Automation part of the DEO Engine**.
+Automations and social posting should be designed to react to DEO events (new products, new content, promotions) and to publish multi-engine optimized content across channels (site, search, AI answers, and social feeds).
+The goal is to turn detection of change into coordinated actions across all discovery surfaces.

 **Goal:** Add scheduling, reporting, tasks, chatbot, and social media auto-posting (Facebook, Instagram, LinkedIn).